 May 2014 –

-During this phase, PPC will be tracking the college’s progress for each of the specific objectives in the plan, assessing how the college is doing using dashboards and feedback.
+During this phase, PPC will be tracking the college’s progress for each of the specific objectives in the plan, assessing how the college is doing using a scorecard and feedback.
 PPC will also suggest revisions to the plan as deemed appropriate.
 The BOT will also regularly review the implementation at each of its meetings.